4 Fun Picnic Recipes

-Three chefs that focus on seasonal and local ingredients share picnic-ready recipes perfect for al fresco summer dining.
+Three chefs that focus on seasonal and local ingredients share recipes that are a great fit for al fresco dining.

 Caribbean-Spiced Rhubarb-Strawberry Salsa | Casa Nueva, Athens